 Aside from efficiency, many businesses are developing wearable devices for beneficial health and wellness.
 Four out of five workers will use tracker supplied by the organisation that monitors health and wellbeing and provides

+their employer with that data.
 Additional incentives or rewards — such as a 5% end-of-year bonus, lowered health

 insurance rates, fitness programme discounts, additional sick days, flexible schedule, and less hours of work — will